 The City and County of Napa, NRWS/NCRWS, and the U.C.
 Master Gardeners of Napa County offer free composting classes annually.
 Check your garbage bill inserts early in the year for a registration form or register online.
 For more composting information or questions, call the Master Gardeners at (707) 253-4143.

 Want to purchase ready-made compost for your garden from our composting program?
 Come to the Napa Recycling & Composting Facility.
-Organic compost costs $10/cubic yard, plus tax.
+Organic compost costs $12/cubic yard, plus tax.

-Compost and soil delivery is available within our service area, with a 10 yard minimum.
+Compost delivery is available within our service area.
 Please call (707) 255-5200 for a delivery quote.

 Placing empty bottles and old newspapers into the recycling bin is an automatic reflex for many people.
 But somewhat of an air of mystery still remains around the act of composting.
 Frequently asked questions include: Will saving food scraps make my house or yard smell?
 (No, as long as you manage it properly.)
 What exactly can be composted?
 (Nearly anything that grows.)
 What are my options if I live in an apartment?
 (Worm farms or Bokashi.)